ryantran2165/ryantran2165/README.md

 SUMMARY
-• Detail-oriented software engineer with 3 years of professional software development experience
+• Software engineer with 3.5 years of professional software development experience
-• Currently a full-time software developer at EPRI, having developed a dozen software products
+• Developed 10 software products at EPRI
 • Holds a master's degree in software engineering from San Jose State University
 • Specializes in full-stack and desktop app development and familiar with mobile app development
-• At the highest, ranked within the top 0.5% of Kaggle machine learning competitors
+• Ranked within the top 0.5% of Kaggle machine learning competitors at the highest

 SKILLS
 • Languages: Python, C#, Java, C++, JavaScript, HTML, CSS, SQL